oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 ## Known issues

- - Ords installatian failure if pluaggable databases in the container db are not opened
+ - Ords installation failure if pluaggable databases in the container db are not opened

- - Version 1.1.0: encoded password for https authentication may include carriege return as consequence the https request fails with http 404 error.
+ - Version 1.1.0: encoded password for https authentication may include carriage return as consequence the https request fails with http 404 error.
 W/A generate encoded password using **printf** instead of **echo**.

- - pdb controller authentication suddenly failes without any system change.
+ - pdb controller authentication suddenly fails without any system change.
 Check the certificate expiration date **openssl .... -days 365**

- - Nothing happens after cdb yaml file applying: Make sure to have properly configure the WHATCH_NAMESPACE list in the operator yaml file
+ - Nothing happens after applying cdb yaml files: Make sure to have properly configured the WHATCH_NAMESPACE list in the operator yaml file

  [okelink]:https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm